 |

-Enter this URL in the text field:
+Enter this URL in the PUT request text field: For US-hosted customers:

 |